wannoye/KVM-Plays/README.md

 ### Requires:

-- The following variables assigned in "group_vars/all.yml":<br/>
+- The following variables assigned in 'group_vars/all.yml':<br/>
-    - An admin username and password assigned to the 'ansible_user' and 'ansible_become_pass' vars<br/>
+    - An admin username and password assigned to 'ansible_user' and 'ansible_become_pass'<br/>
-    - A username and password assigned to the 'cifs_user' and 'cifs_pass' vars<br/>
+    - A username and password assigned to 'cifs_user' and 'cifs_pass'<br/>
-    - An IP or Server name assigned to the 'cifs_server' var<br/>
+    - An IP or Server name assigned to the 'cifs_server'<br/>
-    - One or more share names assigned to the 'cifs_share' var list<br/>
+    - One or more share names assigned to the 'cifs_share' list<br/>

 Note: The CIFS account must already exist both locally and remote.